Sustainable-Energy-Storage-Recycling/Sustainable-Energy-Storage-Recycling.github.io/projects/index.md

 ---

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects
-We are open for the industrial project collaboration all around the world.
+We are open for the industrial collaboration all over the world.
+Please contact [Mr Haotian Ma](https://github.com/TSdreamer) for more information.

 {% include tags.html tags="publication, resource, website" %}